-All Formal Complaints will be reviewed by the Director of Title IX and Civil Rights.
-At their discretion, the Director of Title IX and Civil Rights may convene a panel to consider whether or not a Formal Complaint describes a potential violation of either the Title IX policy and/or the Equity policy.
-Members of this panel may include but are not limited to: the Deputy Director of Title IX and Civil Rights, the Director of Finance and Administration, the Vice Provost, the Dean of Students, the Dean of Studies, the Dean of Faculty, and the Dean of Equity and Inclusion.
+All Formal Complaints will be reviewed by the Title IX Coordinator.
+At their discretion, the Title IX Coordinator may convene a panel to consider whether or not a Formal Complaint describes a potential violation of either the Title IX policy and/or the Equity policy.
+Members of this panel may include but are not limited to: the Deputy Title IX Coordinator, the Director of Finance and

+Administration, the Vice Provost, the Dean of Students, the Dean of Studies, the Dean of Faculty, and the Dean of Equity and Inclusion.
 Any member of this panel who is also an eligible Decision-Maker would not be eligible for such an appointment in regards to that matter.